 The strategies mentioned in Table 1 correspond to the ones employed by all group categories and across the four delimited periods.
-Networks were modelled to examine influential nodes and relationships between Departments, Actors, and Strategies.
-Nodes were linked if they co-occurred in reports.
+Networks were modelled to examine influential nodes or entities (Departments, Actors, and Strategies) and the links between them following the methodology explained in the section above.
+A connection between two nodes is established in the network if the two entities coexist in the same document.
 Four networks resulted from this analysis that correspond to the periods delimited in the chapter.
 Examination of the Colombian conflict and post-conflict confirmed the transformation and complexity of the phenomenon.
-Node types were color-coded: Departments (purple), Strategies (orange), and Actors (green).
+Node types are represented color-coded: Departments (purple), Strategies (orange), and Actors (green).
 Node size indicates influence, with larger nodes having a greater impact.
 Considering that the early years of SAT operations had a limited presence across the country, as well as a more limited mandate, focus is placed on period-specific strategies rather than reported cases, actors, or locations.
-Paramilitaries were prominent prior to demobilization under Justice & Peace, exhibiting diverse strategies (6 out of 12).
+Paramilitaries were prominent prior to demobilization under Justice & Peace (2005), exhibiting diverse strategies (6 out of 12).